 Increased data protections

 Apple introduced tighter security in Catalina for the following folders:

 - Connected external disks

-You can move your working files to another folder.
-Or, you can change the folder permissions for the ones above, watch this video to learn how:
+You can move your working files to another folder, watch this video to learn how:

 In the coming weeks, we will release a Version 26 Fix Pack and a Subscription update.
 Both of these updates will make this transition easier by requesting folder access during installing which will take care of the folder permissions for you when you run SPSS Statistics.

 Notorized applications are now mandatory

 Catalina requires all software downloaded from the internet to be officially notorized by Apple.Â When you download the installer disk image (.DMG file), the operating systemÂ “quarantines” the DMG to be checked for notarization.